Nico-Shock/Ultimate-3DS-Modding-Guide/README.md

 1. Insert the SD card into your 3DS and wait for the data to be created on the SD Card.
 2. Go to Mii Maker and wait for the data to be created if it does not already exist.
 3. Go to the System Settings, select "General Settings" and then go right to `System Update' (you should be at v.11.17.0-50; the letter behind the number only indicates the region).4
 4. In the system settings, go to "Data Management".
-Remove your SD card and insert it into your PC (Du solltest deinen 3DS eingeschaltet lassen).
+Remove your SD card and insert it into your PC (You should leave your 3DS turned on).

 # SD Card Setup